 Judges: Justice Ramesh Ranganathan, Chairperson & Smt.
 Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 12.02.2025

+Area of Law: PPA Disputes (Force Majeure)

 1. The court held that the delay in the project due to the state government's refusal to allow the project to be set up through a special purpose vehicle (SPV) cannot be considered a force majeure event, as this was a commercial decision by the project developer that did not directly impact the construction timeline.
 2. However, the court found the delay in registering the land sale deeds due to uncertainty over revised jantri (stamp duty) rates to be a valid force majeure event, and accordingly condoned the delay for this period.
 3. The court disagreed with the state commission's decision to consider the commercial operation date (COD) as 31.03.2013, in the absence of the required certificate from the Chief Electrical Inspector.
 The court held the COD should be considered as 03.04.2013, when the Chief Electrical Inspector's certificate was issued.
 4. While the court upheld the project developer's contention that the delay was not entirely its fault, it found the developer liable to pay liquidated damages as per the undertaking provided to the appellant to avoid termination of the power purchase agreement.